-Title IV, Part A is part of the Every Student Succeeds Act (ESSA), signed into law in 2015.
-Newly authorized under Title IV, Part A is the Student Support and Academic Enrichment Grant (SSAE).
+Title IV, Part A (or Title IV-A) is a federally supported grant program that supports K-12 education.
+It is part of the Every Student Succeeds Act (ESSA), signed into law in 2015.
+Under this law, the Elementary and Secondary Education Act of 1965 (ESEA) was reauthorized and newly added under Title IV-A of the ESEA is the Student Support and Academic Enrichment (SSAE) program.

-How much money is my district getting from the state next school year?
+✓ How much money is my school district getting from Title IV-A next school year?

-How is my district allocating the funding to its schools?
+✓ How is my school district allocating Title IV-A funding to its schools?

-Are there additional resources or connections I can make to increase my likeliness of receiving funding?
+✓ Are there additional Title IV program resources or connections I can make to increase my likeliness of receiving funding?

 WORK WITH TEACHERS, PARENTS, AND COMMUNITY MEMBERS TO CONDUCT A NEEDS ASSESSMENT.

 Do I really have to do a needs assessment?

 ✓ Any school district that receives an allocation about $30,000 in Title IV-A funds must conduct a needs assessment.

 ✓ You probably already have an assessment completed, answering questions like: Do all the students in your school go to a music class every week?
 Do the music students have the materials and resources they need, i.e. curriculum, instruments, etc.?

 ✓ Remember: Keep it simple, you can do it!